roman-milk/roman-milk.github.io/cum-sluts-anonymous.md

+===

- ****** Cum Sluts Anonymous 4: Mike ****** byJust_Plain_Bob© I sat there next to my wife and listened to people introduce themselves, admit their addictions, tell their stories and I wondered why I was there.
+I sat there next to my wife and listened to people introduce themselves, admit their addictions, tell their stories and I wondered why I was there.
 The stories being told were all similar to mine.
 The major difference was that I didn't consider that I had a problem; maybe Brenda did, but I didn't.
 True, I did love the taste of cum delivered directly from my wife's pussy to my mouth and yes, I did encourage her to go out with other guys and let herself be filled to the brim so she could bring it home to me, but so what?
 I liked it!
 And Brenda sure didn't seem to mind helping me get what I wanted.
 In fact, it was because she was already out there getting it that I found out that I liked it.

  Like most men in a secure and happy marriage I stumbled along without a care in the world.
 Brenda was a wonderful wife and mother, a great cook and a fantastic lover.
 Our sex life was superb, at least in my mind.
 Brenda was a very sexy lady and she got hit on all the time, but for years I had watched her ward off advances with a smile and I was secure in the knowledge that she was mine.
 And then one day I found out that she wasn't.
 Mine maybe, but definitely not all mine.